- Reference Number: HEY-449/2023

 - Last Updated: 16 November 2023

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about the Multiple Sclerosis (MS) Nurse Advice Line Service.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor and the team which have been caring for you, but it may act as a starting point.
-The purpose of this service is to provide advice and support for patients with Multiple Sclerosis covered by the prescribing area of Hull Royal Infirmary.
+It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

 When should you call the advice line?